-“Beard After Hours” Spoilera Ahead
+Ted Lasso 2×09 “Beard After Hours” Spoilers Ahead

 Let me be completely transparent in admitting that I had no idea how to approach this episode review at first.
 While Ted Lasso’s “Beard After Hours” isn’t necessarily a filler because astounding character development is happening right before our eyes, it also doesn’t give us the aftermath I was hoping for.
 And quite frankly, the tonal shift is jarring.
 It acts like a disturbance in the force, which is riveting when you consider all the Star Wars references we’ve gotten thus far in season two.

-Much like the once in a blue moon occurrence thematically leaves us in a state of uncertainty, the episode achieves whatever it was meant to.
-I’ve not had a single drop of alcohol in the past week and somehow, I feel hungover after watching this, apropos I suppose for the series evoking such reactions.
+Much like the once-in-a-blue moon occurrence thematically leaves us in a state of uncertainty, the episode achieves whatever it was meant to.
+I’ve not had a single drop of alcohol in the past week, and somehow, I feel hungover after watching this, apropos, I suppose, for the series evoking such reactions.

 He’s not just Margaret’s little boy—he is his own person, and while the episode doesn’t necessarily reveal who that is to us, we can see him come to terms with a lot of what is needed.